SecKona/RKK_Smartsuit-Pro-II/README.md

 This kind of python source codes include the structure of the model used in training process.

+Note: the model params could be automaticly fine-tuned by using tensorflow 'Keras Tuner' API

 ### 'plotCMFigure.py'

 This python source code will load trained models in folder 'models' and load testset for classification, then create confusion matrices into folder 'confusionMatrices'